Religion in the Marshall Islands: History of religious beliefs

 Prior to the arrival of Europeans to the islands, and with them the introduction of Christianity, the Marshallese practiced their own native polytheistic religions.
 However, after 1857, which marked the arrival of the Europeans, conversions to Christianity became common in the late 19th century when a large number of Christian missionaries were sent to the islands.
 Local shrines and places of worship were destroyed and replaced with churches.
-However despite the influence of Christianity, many of the islanders did not completely discard their indigenous rituals and customs.
+Despite the influence of Christianity, many of the islanders did not completely discard their indigenous rituals and customs.
 They practiced a syncretic form of religion that infused the beliefs of both Christianity and their indigenous religions.
-One example of this syncretic form is the continued use of divinations.
+One example of this is the continued use of divination.
 "Some Marshallese still practice divination as their ancestors did, but instead of tying knots in leaf strands, they may open the bible and let their finger fall upon a verse at random in the hope that the words will shed light on what they are expected to do".
 The belief in magic continues to play a (at least) residual role in the daily life of the people of the Marshall Islands.